 So seek out cheaper eats in other parts of the city.
 A good rule is to find the largest university and look around there.
 Students everywhere live on tight budgets, so bars and restaurants around universities tend to offer some of the cheapest options out there.

 If you are traveling around Europe on the cheap, you’re likely to make some hostel or hotel bookings online along the way.
 But did you know that there is a quick, easy, and simple way to get CASH BACK from those bookings?

 It seems too good to be true, I know, but if you sign up for Ebates and use their built-in browser extension while searching for lodging, you can often get 2-10% back from your bookings!

 They even deliver the money to you directly in the form of PayPal.

-Moreover, Ebates works for more than just travel bookings – if you’re doing online shopping of just about any kind, there is a good chance you should be saving money by getting cash back through Ebates.
+Moreover, Ebates works for more than just travel bookings – if you’re doing online shopping of just about any kind (for example, if you’re looking for the best backpack for traveling Europe) there is a good chance you should be saving money by getting cash back through Ebates.

 Lodging is a huge expense if you are trying to figure out how to travel cheap in Europe.
 So be sure to get creative when booking your accommodation — forget about just hotels and think more broadly.

 Hostel dorm beds are probably the most popular way to save money in Europe on lodging.
 I know you may think it is weird to share a room with other people, but actually, it’s generally a pleasant and very fun experience!